darrenldl/docfd/README.md

 - Multithreaded indexing and searching

-- Multiline fuzzy search of multiple files or a single file
+- Multiline fuzzy search of multiple files

 - Content view pane that shows the snippet surrounding the search result selected